Georgina Born: Academia

 In 2010 Born was awarded an Advanced Grant by the European Research Council for a major programme of research on the transformation of music by digital media.
 Subsequently, she moved to become Professor of Music and Anthropology at the University of Oxford.
-Since 2012, she has also been a Fellow of Mansfield College, Oxford.
-In 2014 she was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
+Since 2012, she was also a Fellow of Mansfield College, Oxford.
+In 2014, she was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.